codacy/docs/docs/organizations/organization-overview.md

 -   [Last updated repositories](#last-updated-repositories)

 {% if not config.extra.self_hosted %}
 Use the drop-down list at the top of the page to filter the information displayed on all dashboard areas based on the repositories that you select.
-For example, you can use the filter to monitor the quality of the repositories maintained by specific teams, or to ignore legacy repositories that are no longer maintained.
+For example, you can use the filter to monitor the quality of the repositories maintained by specific teams or that include certain programming languages, or to ignore legacy repositories that are no longer maintained.

 !!! tip
     Use the language filter to help you narrow down the list of repositories in the drop-down list: